m3y54m/FPGA-ASIC-Roadmap/README.md

 According to the positive feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest in FPGA, I want to create a separate roadmap specifically for FPGA design in this repository.

+> [!WARNING]
-**⚠️ Disclaimer:** The contents of this repository consist of a collection of information gathered from various sources to create the roadmap.
+> The contents in this repository are gathered from various sources to create a roadmap.
 At present, no sorting or filtering has been done on this information. **If you require a complete roadmap now, the contents in this repository might not yet suitable for you.**

 ## Contribution